freeCodeCamp/guide/src/pages/articles/design/typography/choosing-a-typeface/index.md

 ---
-title: Choosing A Typeface
+title: Choosing a Typeface
 ---
-## Choosing A Typeface
+## Choosing a Typeface

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/design/typography/choosing-a-typeface/index.md).